valentina-lacivita/point_cloud/README.md

 We have defined a minimalist Docker wrapper that installs this package, runs it on the input data, and export the results.
-After cloning this repo, go to the `docker` folder and run the command:
+After cloning this repo, go to the `docker` folder and run the command (which may need root permissions):

 ``` sh
 docker compose up --build